unitaryfund/mitiq/docs/source/guide/pt-2-use-case.md

 ## Disadvantages

-Pauli Twirling is generally combined with a recompilation to maintain circuit depth.
+Pauli Twirling is generally combined with a compilation pass to maintain circuit depth.
 Mitiq thus far does not provide this compilation, and so circuit depth is increased by the additional single-qubit gates.

 Though the noise is tailored towards a more mitigable channel, it's possible for this channel to be entirely noisy (i.e. a completely depolarizing channel).